benchagraa/badr-luxury/README.md

 - Separate the presentation logic from the business logic.
 - Used Recharts for charts.

+For CI:
+  - Used Azure DevOps CI to create a build/test pipeline.

 To test it out, it's pretty straightforward:

 <p>1.
 Clone the repository</p>